DOI-ONRR/doi-extractives-data/gatsby-site/src/markdown/downloads/federal-revenue-by-location.md

 Also, different fee rates apply to pre-2005 leases and to direct use facilities:

 * For leases signed before the Energy Policy Act of 2005, the lease holder’s reasonable actual transmission and generation costs are deducted from gross proceeds from electricity sales, and the resulting value is multiplied by the lease royalty rate (usually 10%).
-* For {{ "direct use" | term_end }}, the lease holder pays the equivalent value of the least expensive, reasonable alternative energy source.
+* For <glossary-term>direct use</glossary-term>, the lease holder pays the equivalent value of the least expensive, reasonable alternative energy source.
 Thermal energy utilized must be measured by lease holder at the inlet and outlet of facility.
 The resulting value is multiplied by the lease royalty rate of 10%.

 The Bureau of Land Management has [more information about geothermal energy on federal lands](https://www.blm.gov/programs/energy-and-minerals/renewable-energy/geothermal-energy).